dmcglinn/tgp_management/README.md

 tgp_management
 ==============
-Data and scripts for investigating the relative importance of fire and grazing relative to soil and climate variables at the Tallgrass Prairie Preserve.
+Data and scripts for examining the fundamental basis of heterogenity-based management regiemes.
+Specifically we examine the importance of management using the variable application of fire relative to inherant sources of variation for explanaing patterns of plant community compositions and richness.